Simiyu Region: History

 Simiyu Region is named after the Simiyu River.
-The region was created in March 2012,from part of Shinyanga Region.
+The region was created in March 2012 from part of Shinyanga Region.

 Geography

 The topography of the area is characterized by low, sparse vegetation and, in some areas, Miombo woodland.
 It is also flat with gentle undulations.
 With areas of red loamy and sandy soil, heavy black soils (Mbuga) make up the majority of the regional soils.

 There are three agro-ecological zones in the region.

-Zone One includes the Bariadi District, which has an undulating landscape dominated by clay soil and top soils with a light texture.
-Rainfall amounts range between 700 to 900 mm.
+Zone One includes Bariadi District, which has an undulating landscape dominated by clay soil and top soils with a light texture.
+Rainfall amounts range between 700 and 900 mm.
 Crop cultivation, with a focus on maize, sorghum, cotton, and cassava, as well as livestock rearing, are the main economic activities.

 The Meatu District is covered by zone two, which has gently sloping topography and fertile clay loamy soils towards the east.
 Significant soil erosion occurs in the area, which reduces agricultural production.
 The main economic activities are crop farming and animal husbandry, and the average annual rainfall is less than 700 mm with an irregular tendency.

 Sorghum, cotton, and maize are among the crops farmed in this region.

 The third zone, which includes the Maswa District, has ridged and undulating topography.
 Sukuma land soil catena, often referred to as "Mbuga," is a black clay loamy soil that is suited for growing paddy.
 Other crops farmed in this area include maize, sorghum, and cotton.
 Between 700mm and 800mm of unpredictable rains fall on the area each year.
 The community is renowned for its livestock rearing as well.

 Drainage basins

 There are two drainage systems in the Region.
 The first is in the region's eastern portion and empties into Lake Eyasi, which has no outlet, after draining through the Sibit River to an internal drainage basin.
 The second is in the western portion of the Region and discharges its water into Lake Victoria via the Simiyu River.

 Climate

-Simiyu Region receives mild temperatures yearly averaging between 18°C and 31°C. However, the area also has monomodal rainfall, which often begins in October and lasts until May.
+Simiyu Region receives mild temperatures yearly averaging between 18 °C and 31 °C. However, the area also has monomodal rainfall, which often begins in October and lasts until May.
 There are two peaks during the rainy season.
 The longest season is the second rainy season, which spans from mid-February to mid-May.
 The first one begins in October and finishes in December.
 While the average amount of rainfall ranges from 600 to 900 mm, the pattern of precipitation is typically uneven and unpredictable.